quasarframework/quasar/docs/src/pages/options/quasar-language-packs.md

 Unless configured otherwise (see below), Quasar uses the `en-US` Language Pack by default.

 ### Hardcoded
-If the default Quasar Language Pack is not dynamically determined (does not depends on cookies for example), then you can:
+If the default Quasar Language Pack is not dynamically determined (does not depend on cookies for example), then you can:

 #### Quasar CLI
 Edit `/quasar.conf.js`: